johnmcfarlane/papers/c++/error-handling.md

 In contrast with `sanitized_run`, `unsanitized_run` does a lot of validating of data and little else.
-It may be difficult to determine until quite far in the process whether input is well-formed.
+It can be difficult to determine until quite far in the process whether input is well-formed.
 But as a general rule, it is better to fail fast.

 This can be seen as analogous to digestion: